-- 1. Familiarize yourself with this man-
+- 1. Familiarize yourself with this manual.

-- 2. Lock out the power from the control box to ensure that the pump will remain inoperative.
+- 2. Disconnect or lock out the power source to ensure that the pump will remain inoperative.

 - 3. Allow the pump to completely cool if overheated.

 - 4. Check the temperature before opening any covers, plates, or plugs.

 - 5. Close the suction and discharge valves.

 - 6. Vent the pump slowly and cautiously.

 - 7. Drain the pump.